David Tan: Legal scholarship

-David's legal scholarship covers three areas of intellectual and intangible property – personality rights, copyright, and trademarks – as well as tort law and comparative constitutional freedom of expression.
+Tan's legal scholarship covers three areas of intellectual and intangible property – personality rights, copyright, and trademarks – as well as tort law and comparative constitutional freedom of expression.
 He adopts an "interdisciplinary approach drawing on cultural studies and semiotics".

 His monograph The Commercial Appropriation of Fame: A Cultural Analysis of the Right of Publicity and Passing Off was published by Cambridge University Press in 2017.
 David has also published in a range of journals including Yale Journal of International Law, Harvard Journal of Sports & Entertainment Law, Fordham Intellectual Property, Media & Entertainment Law Journal, Virginia Sports & Entertainment Law Journal, WIPO Journal, Sydney Law Review and Law Quarterly Review.

-David's recent work also encompasses the future of legal education in Singapore.
+Tan's work also encompasses the future of legal education in Singapore.
 He has proposed a new "3T" paradigm of "Transnationalism, Technology and Tradition".
+A landmark paper that he published in the year 2000 in the Yale Journal of International Law titled “Towards a New Regime for the Protection of Outer Space as the Province of All Mankind” has been widely cited, and was the focus of a plenary session discussion panel at the “New Horizons in Air and Space Law: Treaties, Technologies, and Tomorrow’s Challenges” Conference co-organised by the Centre for Technology, Robotics, Artificial Intelligence & the Law at NUS Law and McGill University’s Institute for Air and Space Law in 2024.

 Photography

-David has contributed to magazines like Harper’s Bazaar and Elle.
+Tan has contributed to magazines like Harper’s Bazaar and Elle.
 He is currently represented by Yang Gallery.
 A visual arts studio at Trinity College, Melbourne has been named after him.
 In 2022, he reimagined Adrian Pang and Kit Chan as Lee Kuan Yew and Kwa Geok Choo based on vintage photographs in the principal photography for The LKY Musical staged by the Singapore Repertory Theatre.

+His interest in sport photography has seen him photographing at the Singapore Open Super 750 series since 2022 for the Singapore Badminton Association, and his photographs of players such as Loh Kean Yew have been published in The Straits Times and Zaobao.

-David has staged several solo photography exhibitions:
+Tan has staged several solo photography exhibitions: